← back

 December 2025

-Invited Presentation: OptiNIC at DARPA/SRC ACE Industry Liaison Meeting
+Presented OptiNIC at DARPA/SRC ACE Industry Liaison Meeting (Invited)

 I presented OptiNIC at the DARPA/SRC ACE Center for Evolvable Computing Industry Liaison Meeting.